 Hire someone to cook

 I’m not suggesting that you hire a private chef.
 Not many of us could afford that, but there are companies that sell premade meals.
-Schwan’s, Personal Chef to Go and Real Food Works are just a few examples.
+Schwan’s and Personal Chef to Go are just a few examples.
 (Google “premade meal delivery” for others.)

 Have a seat

 Keep a stool or chair handy in the kitchen, so you can do as many tasks sitting down as possible.
 This helps conserve energy.

 Use helpful tools

 Some of us with fibromyalgia have lost strength and dexterity in our hands.
 I struggle to open jars, so I invested in an Oxo Good Grips Jar Opener.
 This little tool has saved me more than once when hubby wasn’t around to open a jar of whatever.